yeastrc/mason/README.md

 Daniel Jaschob, Trisha N. Davis, and Michael Riffle.
 Mason: A JavaScript web site widget for visualizing and comparing annotated features in nucleotide or protein sequences.
 Journal.
 Date.
 Volume(Issue) Pages.

 ## Learn More about Mason
-The http://mason_docs directory holds HTML files containing documentation, examples, pre-built modules, and demos.
+The <a href="mason_docs">mason_docs</a> directory holds HTML files containing documentation, examples, pre-built modules, and demos.
 These files may be downloaded to your local machine or viewed on our web server at http://www.yeastrc.org/mason.
+Note: Many of the demos make use of AJAX, and so must be accessed via a web server to function as designed.

 ## Download Mason